Avigilon: New Products and Innovations 2019

-The H4 Video Intercom has everything a good video intercom should – like a 3MP camera and weatherproof housing.
-But the major selling point is the two-way audio communication.
+The H4 Video Intercom has everything a good video intercom should, like a 3MP camera and weatherproof housing, but the major selling point is the two-way audio communication.

-A two-way intercom lets you can speak with outside visitors remotely and verify their identity before granting access to your building.
+A two-way intercom lets you speak with outside visitors remotely and verify their identity before granting access to your building.
 That’s done through Access Control Management (ACM).

 If you’re looking for ways to ramp up yet simplify your visitor management, you might like the H4 Video Intercom.
-Appearance Search and other self-learning analytics are also included, alerting you if the visitor is a person of interest and letting search doorbell footage any time.
+Appearance Search and other self-learning analytics are also included, alerting you if the visitor is a person of interest and letting you search doorbell footage any time.

 Video Analytics: What is Appearance Search and Self-Learning AI?

-Appearance Search and Avigilon Control Center (ACC) have already established as some of the best video analytics and video management software in the industry.
+Appearance Search and Avigilon Control Center (ACC) have already been established as some of the best video analytics and video management software in the industry.
 The latest improvements only confirm it.

 “Right out of the box, [Avigilon cameras] know half a million people figures, objects, behaviors,” says Garry Sherry, Avigilon’s Regional Sales Manager of Video for the California Bay Area.
 The self-learning nature of the analytics AI means that number can only grow as more objects and individuals become recognized.
-On top of that, there are hundred of unique parameters and characteristics that Appearance Search can be customized to flag, from specific motions to facial characteristics and gait.
+On top of that, there are hundreds of unique parameters and characteristics that Appearance Search can be customized to flag, from specific motions to facial characteristics and gait.